Seteeri/Particle/snippets/notes/PARTICLE.md

     * Refactor ops into methods
     * Fix space glyph
     * Handle multi-line strings
+    * Refactor line fns

   * Refactor bindings [Sat]
     * Improve discoverability - user sees it immediately
       * Once they are adv enough, they can remove it from default setup...
+    * Group commands into diff syms
+      * Majority is ascii/str keys
     * Either show *bindinds-key or *binds directly
+      * Show more aesthetic one and use fn to modify
       * Store key syms and fn syms
         * Get val when called
-    * Mmm, might need to group commands
-      * Majority is ascii/str keys
+    * SEARCH IS THE KEY TO DISCOVERABILITY
+      * Google's interface
+      * Make as easy and intuitive to access help
+        * Bind F1
+        * (eval "help") (eval 'help)

   * Replace font with terminus?
 [Sun]